 Mike Roper grew up in Kannapolis and graduated from A.L.
 Brown High School and now lives in China Grove.
 He retired after spending a combined 39 years with the U.S. Air Force and the NC Air National Guard.
 He loves to play golf and ping pong.
-He enjoys his time working in the Ministry and serves as a Chaplain with Brian Center of Concord, The Laurels of Salisbury and Kannapolis Police Department.
-He is married to Brenda and they have three daughters and four grandchildren.
+He enjoys his time working in the Ministry and curently serves Interim Pastor of South China Grove Baptist Church and as a Chaplain with Brian Center of Concord and Kannapolis Police Department.
+He is married to Brenda and they have three daughters and five grandchildren.

 He has been with Lady's Funeral Home since 2005.